This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

 Despite challenges in municipal bargaining, CUPE settlements continue to win modest wage increases, staying close to the rise in the cost of living.
 Municipal locals also continue to gain incremental improvements to benefits plans.
 We remain wary, however, of proposals that inequitably benefit current versus new employees, creating two-tiered compensation packages and damaging worker solidarity.

-At the 2018 Federation of Canadian Municipalities annual meeting, CUPE hosted a workshop that highlighted how municipalities can both defend and advance human rights.
-Recently in Montreal, CUPE partnered with other labour unions, public sector advocacy organizations, and community and Indigenous groups to advance a pro-public agenda, one that envisions a strong and proactive public sector delivering water, power, childcare, education, banking and more.
+At the 2019 Federation of Canadian Municipalities annual meeting, CUPE hosted a standing-room-only workshop that highlighted how municipalities are addressing the affordable housing crisis.
+Recently in Montreal, CUPE partnered with other labour unions, public sector advocacy organizations, and community and Indigenous groups to advance a pro-public agenda, one that envisions a strong and proactive public sector delivering water, power, child care, education, affordable housing, banking and more.
 Locally, municipal members are building relationships with elected leaders and community groups that have helped our members make gains at the bargaining table and protect vital public services.

 Future of the sector

-Municipalities need more sustainable, diverse and growing revenue sources.
-Our local governments need a fairer share of provincial and federal tax revenues to address the infrastructure deficit, to deal with their growing responsibilities, and to pay for proper operations and maintenance.
+The COVID-19 pandemic, and resulting financial crisis, have demonstrated more clearly than ever that municipalities need more sustainable, diverse and growing revenue sources than they currently have.
+Our local governments need a fairer share of provincial and federal tax revenues to address the infrastructure deficit, to deal with their growing responsibilities, to ensure and enforce public health, and to pay for proper operations and maintenance.
 CUPE supports municipalities in their quest for a better deal on municipal revenue options and will be engaged with further research, discussions and advocacy on this issue.

-Recent events in Ontario also demonstrate that municipalities need greater autonomy in making the decisions and carrying out the functions that touch our everyday lives.
+Recent events in Ontario – such as Doug Ford’s decision to alter the structure of Toronto City Council in the middle of a municipal election, a decision which will be reviewed by the Supreme Court of Canada - also demonstrate that municipalities need greater autonomy in making the decisions and carrying out the functions that touch our everyday lives.
 Local democratic outcomes should not be subject to the whimsical veto of other levels of government.